endothermicdev/lightning-rfc/07-routing-gossip.md

     * [`short_channel_id`:`short_channel_id`]
     * [`byte`:`raw_flags`]
     * [`u32`:`timestamp`]
-    * [FIXME: encode raw so we can use SCID for node announcements]

 Each minisketch gossip entry is encoded in 64 bits in the following manner:
   1. The two lowest bits, N0, specify gossip type: